 It’s an Hen Egg Problem, I guess.
 I will keep you up to date on this one.

-I found this blogpost by Ali Reza Yasa about Professor Emil Nasritdinov, I had the privilege to be a student of myself.
-It perfectly reflects my own experience with him and his teaching style and there is not much to add.
+I found this blogpost about Professor Emil Nasritdinov, written by Ali Reza Yasa .
+I had the privilege to be a student of Mr Nasritdinov myself and the blogpost perfectly reflects my own experience with him and his teaching style.

-I hope to meet him again in the future.
+I hope to meet him again and wish him all the best for the future.

 As a lover of podcast, I wanted to produce one myself for a long time.
 And as announced, I actually produced three episodes of my podcast called The Hive.
 I am glad I did it and it was a great experience but I didn’t publish them.

 I wasn’t happy with the result and the overall presentation.
 I have years of acting experience but hosting a talk show is still another thing.
 I am probably too introverted to feel comfortable in this kind of format, i guess.
 I still love the idea and The Hive is still something I want to try again when I am ready for this step.